 Foods we love with this essential mineral are brazil nuts (just a couple a day), turkey, chicken, mushrooms and eggs.

 Zinc will keep your immunity strong while helping your skin heal and repair itself from the free radicals in our environment (like an antioxidant).
 By regulating cell production and turnover, it even helps keep skin clear.
 Bonus - you also get gorgeous hair and nails!
 The best food sources for zinc are spinach, seeds and nuts (especially pumpkin seeds and cashews), beans and lean pork or chicken.
 We love boosting our zinc levels with little dark chocolate as an afternoon snack.

 Autumn pumpkin soup sprinkled with seeds and nuts

 Sulfur helps the body shed skin cells which in turn helps you keep an acne free complexion.
 The best food sources for sulfur are kale, brussel sprouts, garlic, asparagus, and onions.

-Lemon kale and sprout salad tossed with onion and garlic
+Cous cous and kale salad tossed with tomatoes, onion and pumpkin seed

 Many of the best food choices for your skin overlap in vitamin and mineral source categories.
 Just by choosing lean meats, fresh colourful fruits and vegetables and a handful of nuts and seeds daily will feed your skin from the inside out.
 Drinking plenty of fresh, clean water is also essential for skin health.